 Mass spectrum

-A plot of the relative abundances of ions forming a beam or other collection as a function of the their m/z values.
+Plot of the relative abundances of ions forming a beam or other collection as a function of their m/z values.

 GOLD BOOK DEFINITION